thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

     - Lead developer/architect: to answer technical questions

 - What is the goal?
-  - Grom the backlog by ranking the stories in order of importance.
+  - Groom the backlog by ranking the stories in order of importance.
 This helps to focus on the business goals and what is valuable to the business.

   - Make sure the story contains enough information for a developer to start working on it.
 You don't want to be adding detail during the sprint planning meeting that will be to just help the developers understand the story and what to do.
-So, the more the backlog is refined to make the story sprint ready, the better off you are goin g to be and the faster your planning is going to go.
+So, the more the backlog is refined to make the story sprint ready, the better off you are going to be and the faster your planning is going to go.

 ### <ins>New issue triage</ins>
-- We should begin by triaging new issues in order to keep the 'new issues' column empty.
-Since new issues often arise during the development of a project, it is important to address them promptly in order to maintain a clear overview of the project's progress.
+- When new issues arise during a project's development, it is important to promptly address them to ensure they don't accumulate and cause delays.
+One way to stay on top of this is to regularly triage new issues and assign them to the appropriate team member for resolution.
+Keeping the 'new issues' column empty helps maintain a clear overview of the project's progress and ensures that the team can focus on completing tasks rather than getting bogged down by unaddressed issues.

 - Goal of a 'new issue triage': at the end of backlog refinement the 'new issues' column is empty.